elijahms/stuck-in-space/README.md

 Is an old command line interface aliens game is missing in your life, check out stuck-in-space.
 Try and escape the aliens, but beware of Jeff Bezos!

-Note - this is a fullstack project w/ the backend built on a different repo.
-It can be viewed here: [Backend](https://github.com/elijahms/StuckinSpace)

 [Enjoy the project here!](https://stuck-in-space.netlify.app/)

 ## Description